Attorneys for Jan. 6 defendants face lawsuits for plagiarism

 James Bartolomei, a civil attorney representing Olson in her lawsuits, told CBS News, "Each lawyer exploited the entire written report for the very same purpose that she created it, which was for use in support of a motion to transfer venue out of DC.
 The report has a fair market value of $30,000 per case."

-Harkrider, along with more than 1,500 other Jan.
+Harkrider, along with roughly 1,500 other Jan.
 6 defendants, was pardoned by President Trump on Inauguration Day 2025.

 West declined to comment to CBS News.